What do you really know about Depression and Anxiety?

 frustrated.

-7. If you feel ill health coming on, brew a wellness elixir.
-Simmer three sliced lemons, one teaspoon freshly grated ginger, one clove freshly minced garlic, and one quarter teaspoon cayenne pepper
+Simmer three sliced lemons, one teaspoon of freshly grated ginger, one clove of freshly minced garlic, and one quarter teaspoon of cayenne pepper in five cups of water until the lemons are soft

-in five cups water until the lemons are soft and pale.
 Strain a portion into a mug and add honey by tablespoons until you can tolerate the taste.
-Drinking this potent mixture of antibacterial,

-antiviral, and antifungal ingredients three times each day can ensure your symptoms never progress into a full-blown illness.
+Drinking this potent mixture of antibacterial, antiviral, and antifungal ingredients three times each day can ensure your symptoms never progress into a full-blown illness.

 Sipping my Americano, I nod in response to my friend and then open and close my palm in a gesture to say “Tell me more.”

 A few years earlier he went through a dark time when a drunk driver hit his motorcycle and he lost a leg.
-Not long after, his wife of two months filed for an annulment.

 We’ve often talked through his depression and lifelong struggle with it, but this time the situation was different.
-He’d recovered from the loss of his leg and was in a healthy spot with his new

-“Well, my day begins early enough and I’m ready to tackle the things I need to.
-I have a break between clients most days, so I tell myself I’ll use the time to accomplish what I need to get done
+I have a break between clients most days, so I tell myself I’ll use the time to accomplish what I need to get done for work, my relationships, and life in general.

 Chores, bills, you know.”
 Trailing off he bites down on his breakfast taco, then wipes the edge of his mouth.

-“Anyway, I do none of it.
 I’ll sleep, or I’ll put on Netflix and zone out.

 Then I run late for appointments and I’m pissed at myself for not doing what I need to.